Debt.com’s Favorite Methods

 Tip #1: Never rely on minimum payments

-At the very least, you always want to pay as much as you can afford to pay off your debt as quickly as possible.
-But really, using the solutions above will usually make it faster and easier to pay off your debt.
+You always want to pay as much as you can afford so you pay off your debt as quickly as possible.
+Using the solutions above will usually make it faster and easier to pay off your debt.

 Tip #2: Stop charging!

-The biggest mistake that most people make when paying off credit card debt is that they don’t stop making new charges.
+The biggest mistake that most people make when they pay off credit card debt is that they don’t stop charging on their cards.
 If you’re dumping water into the boat at the same time you try to bail it out, you’ll never get anywhere.